statnet/ergm/revdep/cran.md

 We checked 29 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 4 new problems
+ * We saw 3 new problems
- * We failed to check 0 packages
+ * We failed to check 1 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* btergm
-  checking tests ...

 * ergm.ego
   checking Rd cross-references ...
 WARNING